 You are more likely experiencing hormonal dysregulation you need to shift back into the natural rhythm for better health and better sleep.

-There are steps you can take to put your body back on a natural Circadian Rhythm.
+There are steps you can take to reset circadian rhythm.

 - Try to wake with the sun.
 Keep window blinds open so you can see the sunrise or if street lights shine in you can get a sleep/rise alarm clock that mimics the sunrise.